-Research shows that magic mushrooms have an amazing potential to benefit mental health and wellbeing if used under the right conditions.
+There is growing research that shows magic mushrooms have an amazing potential to benefit mental health and wellbeing if used under the right conditions.
 They can also provide a fun escape to the trivial and sometimes dull feel of daily life on earth.

-After decades of senseless prohibition led by the War On Drugs, magic mushrooms are reentering the public conversation, and many folks are eager to try the experience for themselves.
+After decades of senseless prohibition led by the War On Drugs, magic mushrooms and other hallucinogens are reentering the public conversation, and many folks are eager to try the experience for themselves.

 Here at The Bluntness we believe that information empowers us to take control of our lives and make educated decisions.